-- 89. It is now 10 years since the Paid Parental Leave Act was introduced and we still do not have superannuation on PPL. - 90.
-This is also despite a bi-partisan recommendation in the final report by the Senate Economics References Committee in April 2016, 'A husband is not a retirement plan': Achieving economic security for women in retirement, that the superannuation guarantee should be paid on the Commonwealth Paid Parental Leave'37. - 91.
+- 71. When considering the payment of superannuation contributions by employers while employees were on statutory PPL the Productivity Commission supported payments on the grounds that PLP 'is a work-based benefit ... and that a period of caring for children while employed is a normal feature of employment'. - 72.
+However, at the time the Commission said that 'given the current global financial crisis and the uncertainties for employees associated with the proposed new scheme, the Commission recommended that the introduction of payment of superannuation contributions by employers be delayed for three years. - 73.
+It is now more than 10 years since the Paid Parental Leave Act was introduced and we still do not have superannuation on PPL. - 74.
+This is also despite a bi-partisan recommendation in the final report by the Senate Economics References Committee in April 2016, 'A husband is not a retirement plan': Achieving economic security for women in retirement, that the superannuation guarantee should be paid on the Commonwealth Paid Parental Leave'. - 75.
 The SDA made a submission to the Senate Standing Committee on Economics regarding economic security for women in retirement in 2015 where we made numerous recommendations for reform.
-The submission can be found at Submissions Parliament of Australia (aph.gov.au). - 92.
-The SDA recommends that as per the Productivity Commission and Senate Economics References Committee recommended, superannuation should be paid on the government paid parental leave scheme. - 93.
-The SDA has also successfully bargained and advocated for superannuation to be paid on employer provided parental leave both paid and unpaid.
-The SG should also be extended to payment of the superannuation guarantee on both paid and unpaid parental leave for up to 12 months to reduce the gender gap in retirement savings and to address the growing problem of rising poverty and homelessness among older women who have contributed a lifetime of paid work and unpaid care.
-It is time that the unpaid care contribution made by women is valued by society and our economy.
+The submission can be found at Submissions Parliament of Australia (aph.gov.au). - 76.
+The SDA recommends that as per the Productivity Commission and Senate Economics References Committee recommended, superannuation should be paid on the government paid parental leave scheme. - 77.
+The SDA has also successfully bargained and advocated for superannuation to be paid on